SineadMorris/shinySIR/README.md

 Model specification
 -------------------

 A number of common models are supplied with the package.
 These include the SIR, SIRS, and SIS models.
 These can be accessed using the `model` argument, as shown above for the SIR model.
+These built-in models are parameterized using *R*<sub>0</sub> and the infectious period (1/*γ*), since these may be more intuitive for new students than the slightly abstract transmission rate (*β*) and recovery rate (*γ*).
+The values for *β* and *γ* are calculated from the other parameters and printed in a table below the graph (as shown in the SIR example above).

+#### Example of user-defined model

 Users can also specify their own models using the `neweqns` argument. `neweqns` takes a function containing the equations for the new model, with syntax as outlined in the example below.
 Note the syntax follows that used by the popular ODE solver `deSolve`.

-#### Example of user-defined model

 ``` r
 mySIRS <- function(t, y, parms) {